manugarg/pagenotes-issues/docs/content/_index.md

 images: []
 ---

-**Take notes for web pages and access them with a single click whenever you visit those web pages again.
-(Syncs to Google Drive)**
+<span style="font-weight:500">Take notes for web pages and access them with a
+single click whenever you visit those web pages again.
+(Syncs to Google Drive)</span>

 Ever needed to note down something about a webpage e.g. login id, frequent flyer number, membership number, tracking id etc. Something that you want to remember